ritz1337/w07d04_mongoose_lab/readme.md

-# 🏋️ Working with Mongo in Node with Express
+# 🏋️ Working with Mongoose in Node with Express

-Let's practice issuing commands to our MongoDb server via HTTP!

 ## 👷 Setup